U.S. imposes sanctions on Russian vessel involved with Nord Stream 2 pipeline

 Russia’s state-owned gas giant Gazprom leads the $11 billion project with Western partners Uniper, Wintershall, Engie, OMV and Shell.

-Gazprom acknowledged in a Eurobond prospectus seen by Reuters on Tuesday that there are risks the project may be suspended or scrapped amid political pressure.
+Gazprom acknowledged in a Eurobond prospectus seen by Reuters on Tuesday that there are risks the project may be suspended or scrapped.

 Gazprom suspended work on the pipeline in late 2019 after the main pipe-laying company, Allseas, dropped out after Trump signed other sanctions.